Nider001/Borderlands-2-rebalance-mod/README.md

 2. Most of the features from UVHM are disabled (minus scaling, mission- and loot-related changes)
 3. Universal Balance Modifier value is reduced from 13% to 1.4%.
 Things such as weapon damage, shield capacity, certain relic stats, etc. increase by 13% for each level that the player has in vanilla (notice how late-game weapons deal 10000x more damage compared to starting ones).
 I'm not a big fan of this mechanic, so I've decided to soften the curve a bit
 4. Level requirement is hidden and diabled for every item in the game (level is not everything!)
-5. Legendary and Pearlescent items are replaced with Epic ones in some of the random enemy drop pools (this includes Loot Midgets to prevent farming)
+5. Legendary and Pearlescent items are replaced with Very Rare ones in some of the random enemy drop pools (this includes Loot Midgets to prevent farming)
 6. Formula of stat bonuses from Badass Tokens is changed to "0.1 * stat_level" (e.g. +5% after investing 50 tokens into a stat)
 7. Death Penalty Cost (the amount of money you lose after dying in % of your current sum) is increased to 21%
 8. EXP penalty for killing enemies with vehicle weapons is removed